kaltura/playkit-js-kava/docs/kava-parameters.md

 ---

-<a id="errorPosition"></a>`errorPosition` - The position of the stream when the error occured (pre playing / mid stream).
+<a id="errorPosition"></a>`errorPosition` - The position of the stream when the error occurred (pre play request / pre playing / mid stream).
-This is in addition to the `position` field which in live streams represents the offset from the live edge and therefore cannot be used to differ between pre-playing and mid streaming.
+This is in addition to the `position` field which in live streams represents the offset from the live edge and therefore cannot be used to differ between pre play request, pre-playing and mid streaming.

 - Should be in format of integer.
 - Possible values
-  - -1 - pre play request stream error
+  - 3 - pre play request stream error
   - 1 - pre-playing stream error
   - 2 - mid stream error